saketadhau/saketadhau/README.md

-- 👋 Hi, I’m @saketadhau
+- 👋 Hi, I’m Saket
 - 👀 I’m interested in Machine Learning for Optimization and Model Predcitve Control
-- 🌱 I’m currently a PhD student at Engineering Cybernetics, NTNU.
+- 🌱 I’m currently a Researcher in SINTEF, Trondheim.
-- 📫 How to reach me ... https://saketadhau.github.io/ / saketadhau@live.com
+- 📫 How to reach me ... https://saketadhau.github.io/ / saket.adhau@sintef.no

 <!---
 saketadhau/saketadhau is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.